 This is the confidence that Stephen shows when he looks to the heavens and says the same words as Jesus did when He drew His final breath, "Receive my spirit."
-I preached on this on Good Friday.
 This is a prayer of confidence in the resurrection.

 What is truth?
 Christ is the truth.
 What is the truth that Christ our Lord accomplished?
 He showed charity to those who do not deserve it.
 He came to love the unlovable.
 He came to show mercy upon those who do not deserve mercy.
 Paul says in Romans 5, "While we were still sinners, Christ died for us."
-We were the undeserving and unlovable who God chose to love any way.
+We are the undeserving and unlovable who God chose to love anyway.